Zhaoshan-Duan/dessert-push/README.md

 # Dessert Pushing

+DessertPusher is a game about making desserts.
+Press the button, make a dessert, earn the big bucks.

-A toy project to test our Android Activity Lifecycle
+A toy app to explore Lifecycle States in Android

+## Walkthrough